richafnu/Viva/Viva/glint/communicate/results-rollout-templates.md

 ***

-### Template 7 - Feedback progress update
+### Template 7 - Feedback action reminder update

 **To**: Managers​ <br>

-**From**: [First and Last name], Chief Human Resource Officer or Senior Human Resources Business Partner​ <br>
+**From**: [First and Last name], [Chief Human Resource Officer/Senior Human Resources Business Partner​/Other] <br>

-**Subject**: [Company name] Survey results and next steps​ <br>
+**Subject**: [Survey name] feedback progress update​ <br>

-**Date**: [Week 4 and Week 8 post-survey close]​
+**Date**: [Week 4 and Week 8 after survey close]​

 Dear [First name],​

-Our [Name] survey is just the starting point to open a rich dialogue with your team.
+Our [Survey name] survey is just the starting point to open a rich dialogue with your team.
 Use your results as the basis for ongoing conversations that lead to continuous improvement over time.​

-The ACT conversation tools within Glint help you work together on areas that make a difference in your team’s performance and employee engagement by:​
+At this point you should be familiar with the [Viva Glint ACT conversation tool] (/viva/glint/setup/quick-guide-manager-doc-pitfalls).

 - Giving directions to keep the team on track and avoid going too broad or deep
 - Providing guidelines for prioritization and decision-making.